White Rock, British Columbia: Geography

 The boundaries between White Rock and Surrey are Bergstrom Road (136 Street) to the west, North Bluff Road (16th Avenue) to the north, Stayte Road (160 Street) to the east, and 8th Avenue to the south.
 The area south of 8 Avenue from Stayte Road westward to where 8 Avenue meets the water is the Semiahmoo Indian Reserve and lies within the bounds of the City of Surrey (though it is governed separately).
 The Surrey neighbourhoods of Ocean Park and Crescent Beach lie immediately to the northwest.

 Climate

 White Rock has a moderate climate, with average daily high temperatures of 23 degrees Celsius in summer and 6 degrees Celsius in winter.

 White Rock's climate is moderate year-round.
 Because the city is set away from the Coast Mountains, it sees less fog, fewer rainy days and shorter snowfalls.
 Meteorological statistics show that White Rock does, in fact, receive 20 percent more sunshine than does Vancouver.
 Temperatures average 21 C in summer and 6 C in winter.
 Annual rainfall averages 1105 mm.

+The record high temperature was 38.5 C recorded June 28, 2021; with the record high daily minimum of 20.9 C also recorded the same day.
+The record highest dew point was 22.0 C recorded July 29, 2009.
+The most humid month was July 1998 with an average dew point of 15.9 C. The warmest month was August 2022 with an average mean temperature of 19.3 C.